shortstheory/shortstheory.github.io/_drafts/warstory.md

 **Virizion; screwing everything one-by-one

-Gengar; the first time she's (yeah it's female -_-) ever survived from
+Gengar; the first time she\'s (yeah it\'s female -_-) ever survived from

 the first to last turn

 Stalling Trick Room :D

-My opponent's Cresselia; my word, what a team supporter.
+My opponent\'s Cresselia; my word, what a team supporter.
 Nearly stole

 the game from me.